scc-digitalhub/docs/README.md

 The `current` version of the documentation reflects the most up-to-date state of the `main` branch, and is updated when new commits to `main` are made.
 It can be found under `/docs`.

 Publishing a new branch will generate another documentation portal, named after the branch, under `/docs/<branch_name>`.
 Further pushes to this branch will update the corresponding portal.

-Keep in mind that the toolbar containing the version drop-down menu is generated alongside the documentation.
-This means that the toolbar in the portal for a specific version of the docs will not include links to newer versions, unless it was updated after their creation.

 ## Adding a portal